Our Supreme Cannabis Stock Prediction in 2019 (Buy or Sell?)

 Overall Supreme Cannabis Forecast and Prediction for 2019

-Supreme Cannabis is losing money and offers nothing special.
+Supreme Cannabis is unprofitable and offers nothing special.
 Marijuana remains an exciting investment opportunity, but the weakest companies are about to get weeded out (pun intended).